nais/azurerator/docs/lifecycle.md

 4. Any other key registered in Azure AD not matching the above will be revoked, i.e. any key deemed to be unused.

-Additionally, during reconciliation of the resource, the operator will attempt to add a new set of credentials to the application if it detects that the period between last rotation and now is greater than the configured `secret-rotation.max-age` property (defaults to 4 months).
+Additionally, during reconciliation of the resource, the operator will attempt to add a new set of credentials to the application if it detects that the period between last rotation and now is greater than the configured `secret-rotation.max-age` property (defaults to 120 days).
-If added, it will update the existing Kubernetes Secret.
+If added, the existing Kubernetes Secret will be updated in-place - which means that you're responsible for restarting any Pods using this Secret.

+The previous set of credentials are also revoked in Azure AD about 5 minutes later.
+This can be disabled by setting the `secret-rotation.cleanup` flag to `false`.

 If your use case involves usage of these credentials outside the context of Kubernetes (e.g. for legacy infrastructure) - i.e. you have no matching pods that mounts or refers to the secret - you should specify `.spec.secretProtected=true` to ensure that Azurerator does not revoke credentials that it would otherwise deem to be unused.